k39chen/Skittish/exe/readme.txt

 Hello you,

-So I see that you want this out.
+So I see that you want to try this out.

 You want to know how to use this?
 Pretty simple.
 Things you need to know: